 Investigate prospective contractors using a search engine.
 Online customer reviews – whether positive or negative – can reveal a lot about a potential contractor.
-Review a number of rating websites to discover what other people have said about the contractors you are considering.
+Review several rating websites to discover what other people have said about the contractors you are considering.
 Additionally, see whether any complaints have been made about possible contractors with the Better Business Bureau.

-Verify the insurance and license status of your contractor.
+Get proof of insurance and the licensing status of your contractor

 If something goes wrong with your project or someone gets hurt, these insurance coverages will safeguard you.
 Keep in mind, in many states contractors are not obliged to have worker’s compensation insurance if they employ fewer than three people.
 To verify that the insurance is in effect, ask for certificates of insurance or declaration sheets.

 Obtain two to four quotes from various contractors.
 Keep in mind the saying, “You get what you pay for.”
-This doesn’t necessary imply that you must choose the priciest contractor, but it may be a warning if one estimate is much lower than all of the others.
-It’s possible the contractor has plans to use subpar materials or take short cuts.
-In an effort to win your business, the contractor might have purposefully underbid the project, just to later raise the price.
+This doesn’t necessarily imply that you must choose the priciest contractor, but it may be a warning if one estimate is much lower than all of the others.
+The contractor may have plans to use subpar materials or take shortcuts.
+To win your business, the contractor might have purposefully underbid the project, just to later raise the price.